-- Facebook.com: Use the “Groups” and “Events” features to find just that–groups and events– pertaining to your interests and hobbies.
-Get involved by attending events or messaging with another member of the group to discuss and bond over your mutual interests.
+- Facebook.com: Use the “Groups” and “Events” features to find groups and events about your interests and hobbies.
+Get involved by attending events or messaging with other group members to discuss and bond over your mutual interests.

 - Meetup.com: Search for your interests or hobbies and find social events in your area created by other users.
 You can also create your own social events for other users to find and attend.

 - Rendezwho: This app uses questions about your personality and interests to match you with another user (who can be anywhere in the world).
 You cannot directly share anything about yourself with the other user (and vice versa) but instead get to know each other by sending and receiving music playlists, memes, etc. Once you figure out where your friend is located, you can travel to meet your new friend for the first time.